11bho11/JODI_dashboard/README.md

 # JODI Exploratory Dashboard

-This is a Dash (Plotly) interactive dashboard to view data from the JODI World Database, developed with Python.
+This repository contains the code for setting up a Dash (Plotly) interactive dashboard to view data from the JODI World Database, developed with Python.
+The project aims to facilitate exploratory analysis on oil and gas product flows.

 The JODI (Joint Organisations Data Initiative) World database consists of oil & gas data for over 120 countries, with historical data dating back to Jan 2002.
 The goal of the database is to provide a transparent and reliable platform for oil & gas data.
 Learn more about the history of JODI [here](https://www.ief.org/jodi/history).

 Data frequency is monthly.
 The data feed is updated monthly, with a 2-3 month lag period.
 Find more about JODI release dates [here](https://www.jodidata.org/).

 ## Why did I build this?